ju-bar/MuSTEM/Readme.md

 * Added option omp_num_threads={number} to allow OpenMP setup by users.
 By default the number of threads is set to half of the number of logical cores on the CPU.
 The maximum used threads is capped to number of cores - 1.
 * Added a linux makefile supporting GPU and CPU versions.

-**Remark:** The GPU version is distributed without the CUDA dynamic link libraries.
+**Remark:** The GPU version is distributed *without the CUDA dynamic link libraries*.
 The executable links to cudart64_101.dll and to cufft64_10.dll, which are distributed with the [NVIDIA CUDA Toolit Version 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base).
 The CPU version is linked against the Intel OpenMP libraries.
 It requires libiomp5md.dll, which is provided in the zip archive with the executable.

-### Version 6.0**
+### Version 6.0
 * Added Monte-Carlo code to simulate plasmon scattering, see [B. Mendis, Ultramic.
 206 (2019) 112816, doi:10.1016/j.ultramic.2019.112816].
 * Updated the example run files distributed in the executable zip files.
 These also contain a STEM example now.
 Thanks to Duncan Alexander (EPFL, Lausanne, CH) for pointing out a problem with the distributed run files.